s-ramirez/s-ramirez.github.io/_posts/2015-07-02-angular-form-validation.md

 ---
 layout: post
 title:  "AngularJS: Getting started"
-description: For the past two years I've been working on web applications primarily developed using the javascript framework AngularJS.
-These are the best resources I've found in the web to learn about this awesome technology.
+description: These are the best resources I've found in the web to learn about this awesome technology.
 permalink: /angular-form-validation
 ---